The Brave and Extraordinary Sarah Micklewright

 Having been initially diagnosed with depression as an undergraduate, and having struggled throughout her life to overcome misunderstanding, prejudice and anxiety, Sarah identified an acute need for constructive support and enlightened companionship among adults with a diagnosis of Asperger’s Syndrome.
 She realised that many such individuals were highly intelligent and capable, and passionately desired full and active lives, yet were hampered from realising their potential owing to widespread ignorance of the subtleties of their condition and a lack of informed perception on the part of employers, colleagues and professionals.
 Sarah resolved to take action, bolstered by formidable clear-sightedness in knowing exactly how she wanted her organisation to operate.
 Permanent premises were essential, for she knew the importance of routine and familiarity to the autistic mind, and the group was to include the inbuilt involvement of a specialist psychologist to provide clear professional guidance.

 ASPIE was launched in September 2011 and the specially acquired and furnished premises, maintained without statutory funding at the charity’s base in Worcester, opens each Wednesday and Saturday and serves an acute and growing need.
-Alongside the services of a resident psychologist, counsellor and support team, the organisation provides ready friendship and a broad spectrum of company, conversation, games, reading matter and intellectual stimulation, whilst affording the opportunity for reflection and solitude which those with Asperger’s often crave.
+The co-founders, resident counsellors and support team ensure the organisation provides ready friendship and a broad spectrum of company, conversation, games, reading matter and intellectual stimulation, whilst affording the opportunity for reflection and solitude which those with Asperger’s often crave.

 Members with a wide age range and from all walks of life can meet other adults with the condition, share experiences and find friendship and a feeling of belonging which many of them have never known before.
 Created and designed by an adult on the autism spectrum, the organisation is virtually, if not entirely, unique, as may be observed from the heartfelt enquiries and pleas for assistance it receives not only from individuals and families in the Midlands, but throughout the UK.